pwalczyszyn/Lumie/README.md

 There is **2** common way to create a controller with Lumie, you can take a look [here](https://github.com/Alex-Levacher/Lumie/blob/master/example/controllers) to learn how to implement them.

-* **Minimal** ([sample](https://github.com/Alex-Levacher/Lumie/blob/master/example/controllers/simple-ctrl.js)): You only create one file who takes as name, the name of the controller you want to create.
-Then you define inside, the routing definition and the functions.
+* **Minimal** ([sample](https://github.com/Alex-Levacher/Lumie/blob/master/example/controllers/simple-ctrl.js)): You only create one file which takes as name, the name of the controller you want to create.
+Then you define the routing definition and the functions.
 This method is recommended if you plan to have a small controller with few actions.
-* **Structured** ([sample](https://github.com/Alex-Levacher/Lumie/tree/master/example/controllers/users)) : You create a new directory with the name of the controller.
+* **Structured** ([sample](https://github.com/Alex-Levacher/Lumie/tree/master/example/controllers/users)): You create a new directory with the name of the controller.
 Inside, you create:<br>
-  * `[your-controller-name].routing.js` who contains the routing definition
+  * `[your-controller-name].routing.js` which contains the routing definition
-  * `[your-controller-name].actions.js` Who contains the action funtions of the controller.
+  * `[your-controller-name].actions.js` which contains the action funtions of the controller.
   * `[your-controller-name].spec.js` This one is optional

-If your controller is pretty heavy, with a lot of functions, we recommand to create one file per action (`create-user.action.js`, `get-user.action.js`, etc… ) ([sample](https://github.com/Alex-Levacher/Lumie/tree/master/example/controllers/cars))
+If your controller is pretty heavy, with a lot of functions, we recommend to create one file per action (`create-user.action.js`, `get-user.action.js`, etc… ) ([sample](https://github.com/Alex-Levacher/Lumie/tree/master/example/controllers/cars))

 ## 🤙 EXAMPLES